-Configuring T1/E1 used-connector (E1 only)
+Configuring PRI used-connector (E1T1 in E1 mode only)

-If the T1/E1 WAN-Card provides several line interface connector types the command specifies which one is currently in use.
+If the E1T1 WAN-Card provides several line interface connector types this command specifies which one is currently in use.
 Sure, the signal is always on all connectors available but dependent on the wiring technology the internal impedance matching must be adapted (RJ45 = 120 Ohm; BNC = 75 Ohm).

-Step Command Purpose Specifies the currently used connector.
+Si еp Command Purpose nector {bnc rj45} Specifies the currently used connector.
+Restriction: Only available for e1t1 ports in E1 mode.
 Default for e1: rj45